anetasargsyan/OOPProject/README.md

 # OOPProject

-This is a Group Project for CS120: Introduction to Object-Oriented Programming.
+This is a Group Project for CS120: Introduction to Object-Oriented Programming. <br/>

+# About Project

 The project represents a encyclopedia of insects.
 Some key information about them.